Matthews' double-double leads Michigan past Grizzlies, 74-55

 Montana: The Grizzlies were missing 6-foot-8, 253-pound redshirt senior forward Jamar Akoh once again because of a knee injury.
 Not that it would have made much difference, but they could have used him against the 7-1, 260-pound Teske and Michigan’s other bigs.
 As it is, they won 15 of their last 18 games and played in the tournament for the second straight year and fifth time in 10 years.

-Michigan: The Wolverines put the loss to Michigan State in their rearview mirror with an easy win over the Grizzlies.
+Michigan: The Wolverines put their disappointing loss to Michigan State in the Big Ten Tournament title game in their rearview mirror with an easy win over the Grizzlies.
 Now it’s on to what figures to be a challenging game against a defensive-oriented No. 10 seed in Florida.
 The Wolverines beat the Gators in the Elite Eight on their way to the 2013 national championship game.

 UP NEXT

-Montana: DeCuire loses a lot of scoring punch from a team that won 52 games the last two seasons, the best stretch in program history.
+Montana: Coach Travis DeCuire loses a lot of scoring punch from a team that won 52 games the last two seasons, the best stretch in program history.

 Michigan: Plays Florida in the second round Saturday.